 Avoid the dreaded “I am sorry, but…” opening — it is likely to be seen as a way to avoid responsibility.
-Don't try to explain the mistake or distribute the blame onto others – simply own what happened, and speak to the ways you will handle the situation differently in the future.
+Don't try to explain the mistake or distribute the blame onto others; simply own what happened and speak to the ways you will handle the situation differently in the future.
 Here are two examples:

 “I am sorry that I missed the deadline.
 I realize that it reflects poorly on the entire team, and I feel terrible about having let you down.
 I can complete my portion of the report by the end of day tomorrow.
-Would that be okay, or would you rather see what I have in draft form right now?”
+Would that be okay or would you rather see what I have in draft form right now?”

 “I am sorry that I lost my temper during the client meeting.
 What I said was unprofessional and could cost our team the client relationship.
 I was wrong to speak like that.
 I will work on keeping my cool in stressful situations.
 Would you like me to call the client and offer her an apology?”

-A quick side note: if there is a possibility, however remote, of a lawsuit over your mistake, speak with an attorney before you say anything to anyone.
+A quick side note: If there is a possibility, however remote, of a lawsuit over your mistake, speak with an attorney before you say anything to anyone.

 Look at the big picture to identify recurring habits that can be changed for better outcomes in the future.
 The fix could be as easy as having a snack before big meetings to better manage your energy and attention levels, or it could involve more work around self-control in situations where you feel judged.

-Taking charge of your personal brand is a full-time job, and in many ways appearances shape reality.
+Taking charge of your personal brand is a full-time job, and in many ways, appearances shape reality.
 It is a good idea to manage your reputation proactively.
-We have all read the advice along the lines of “If you would be embarrassed to say/post/do something in front of your parents or boss, don't do it,” and following that policy can save you having to scramble to rescue your self-esteem or job.
+We have all read the advice along the lines of “If you would be embarrassed to say/post/do something in front of your parents or boss, don't do it,” and following that policy can save you from having to scramble to rescue your self-esteem or job.